 - 2. Existing uses like those being redeveloped nearby (see Tables B-9 and B-10) indicate compatibility with ongoing transformations, which can streamline the planning process.
 The existing uses represented in the development trend examples and site inventory primarily consist of older commercial properties, auto-related uses, and religious institutions. - 3.
 Existing use is a parking lot, outdoor storage, or other uses that have low or limited lot coverage (includes vacant land).
 Low or limited lot coverage, including vacant land, signals underutilization, making these sites ideal for new development.
 A site can have existing uses that fall within both criteria 2 and 3 in the cases of uses that are typical for redevelopment projects and also are highly underutilized. - 4.
 High Quality Transit Area (HQTA): Access to transit increases a site's attractiveness by enhancing connectivity and supporting sustainable growth.
-In Californian ojects within HQTAs may qualify for several development incentives designed to a note sustainable, transit-oriented growth - 5.
-County ownership or there is pending development on the s
+In California, projects within HQTAs may qualify for several development incentives designed to promote sustainable, transit-oriented growth - 5.
+County ownership or there is pending development on the site.

-The following criteria were used to screen sites; however, due to be ded data on these factors for completed projects, they cannot be directly linked to past developments in the Unincorporated County or surrounding region.
-Although the County of Ore does not currently track these criteria, they remain important indicators of development eadiness because they highlight the potential for redevelopment.
+The following criteria were used to screen sites; however, due to limited data on these factors for completed projects, they cannot be directly linked to past developments in the Unincorporated County or surrounding region.
+Although the County of Orange does not currently track these criteria, they remain important indicators of development readiness because they highlight the potential for redevelopment.

-- 6. Land/improvement value ratios: revealed whether the land is underutilized; a high ratio often suggests that the property could be epurposed to maximize value.
+- 6. Land/improvement value ratios: reveals whether the land is underutilized; a high ratio often suggests that the property could be repurposed to maximize value.
 I/L ratio above 1 meets this criterion.
-Excluding the party-owned Coyote Canyon site and the Rancho Mission Viejo Master Plan area of average land-to-improvement value ratio is 12, signaling a high degree of upper atilization. - 7.
-Common or consolidate primership: simplifies the decision-making process, reducing delays in negotiations, approvals, and making redevelopment more feasible. - 8.
-Existing Building an ditions: indicates the need for upgrades or replacements; older or deteriorating buildings are often prime candidates for redevelopment as they require significant intervent to meet current standards.
-As part of the site inventory refinement to conducted a visual review of each site and, drawing on our development experience, assessed its readiness for redevelopment.
+Excluding the County-owned Coyote Canyon site and the Rancho Mission Viejo Master Plan area, the average land-to-improvement value ratio is 12, signaling a high degree of underutilization. - 7.
+Common or consolidated ownership: simplifies the decision-making process, reducing delays in negotiations or approvals, and making redevelopment more feasible. - 8.
+Existing Building Conditions: indicates the need for upgrades or replacements; older or deteriorating buildings are often prime candidates for redevelopment as they require significant investment to meet current standards.
+As part of the site inventory refinements, we conducted a visual review of each site and, drawing on our development experience, assessed its readiness for redevelopment.
 Visual cues included large undeveloped areas or sites along major corridors primarily used for surface parking.
 Aging or deteriorating buildings, or those showing signs of deferred maintenance, were also identified. identified as cues.